-This PhD offers training both in human geographic research and in interdisciplinary approaches to understanding/ responding to the analytic and practical challenges of an era of rapid urbanisation and urban re-development around the world.
-Cities and development are the main focus of work by both staff and students associated with this programme.
-But it also provides opportunities for research on topics and issues within human geography which are not specifically 'urban' (nor 'economic' or 'environmental') but which relate to broader areas of expertise and interest of academic staff within the Cities and Development cluster.
+This PhD offers training both in human geographic research and in interdisciplinary approaches to understanding/ responding to the challenges of an era of rapid urbanisation and urban redevelopment around the world.
+Urbanization and development are the main focus of work by both staff and students associated with this programme.
+But it also provides opportunities for research on topics and issues within human geography which are not specifically “urban” but which relate to other areas of expertise and interest of academic staff within the Urbanization, Planning and Development cluster.

-The MPhil/PhD Human Geography and Urban Studies aims to: (i) provide advanced knowledge of the principles and conceptual foundations of human geographic and urban social science research, and with the research skills and methodological understanding needed to develop original research in the field; (ii) expose students to the most recent developments and debates in human geography and urban studies; (iii) prepare students for careers in research and academia, international organisations (e.g. World Bank, OECD, UNEP, European Commission, etc.), urban planning, governance, community and service delivery agencies, the private/consultancy sector (e.g. development/urban consultancies, and infrastructure providers), and NGOs or high profile positions in governmental institutions.
+The MPhil/PhD Human Geography and Urban Studies aims to: (i) provide advanced knowledge of the principles and conceptual foundations of human geographic and urban social science research, together with the research skills and methodological understanding needed to develop original research in the field; (ii) expose you to the most recent developments and debates in human geography and urban studies; (iii) prepare you for careers in research, academia, international organisations, urban planning and governance, the consultancy sector and NGOs.

 Information for international students

 LSE is an international community, with over 140 nationalities represented amongst its student body.
 We celebrate this diversity through everything we do.

 If you are applying to LSE from outside of the UK then take a look at our Information for International students.

 Every graduate student is charged a fee for their programme.
 Visit the website for more information about the fees.

 The School recognises that the cost of living in London may be higher than in your home town or country, and we provide generous scholarships each year to home and overseas students.